terra-money/docs/docs/validator/faq.md

 - **Amount of self-bonded Luna:** The amount of Luna a validator self-bonds to its staking pool.
 A validator with a higher amount of self-bonded Luna has more skin in the game, making it more liable for its actions.

 - **Amount of delegated Luna:** The total amount of Luna delegated to a validator.
 A high stake shows that the community trusts this validator; however, this also means that a validator is a bigger target for hackers.
+Large stakes provide large voting power.
+This weakens the network.
+At any given time, if 33% or more of staked luna becomes inaccessible, the network will halt.
+Through incentives and education, we can prevent this by delegating away from validators that have too much voting power.
 Validators sometimes become less attractive as their amount of delegated Luna grows.

-- **Commission rate:** The commission applied to revenue by a validator before being distributed to its delegators.
+- **Commission rate:** The commission applied to rewards by a validator before being distributed to its delegators.

 - **Track record:** Delegators can look at the track record of a validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime, and how often the node was compromised.

 Validators can also provide a website address to complete their resume.
 Validators need to build a good reputation to attract delegators.
 It's good practice for validators to have their setup audited by third parties.
 Please note that the Terra team will not approve or conduct any audits.

-## Responsibilites
+## Responsibilities

 ### Do validators need to be publicly identified?

 No, they do not.
 Each delegator will value validators based on their own criteria.
 Validators are typically advised to register a website address when they nominate themselves so they can advertise their operation as they see fit.

-### What are the responsiblities of a validator?
+### What are the responsibilities of a validator?

 A validator must:

 - **Run the correct software versions:** Validators need to make sure that their servers are always online, and that their private keys are not compromised.

-- **Actively participate in price discovery and stabilization:** Validators are highly incentivised to submit honest and correct votes of the real market prices of Luna.
+- **Actively participate in price discovery and stabilization:** Validators are highly incentivized to submit honest and correct votes of the real market prices of Luna.
 Validators are also encouraged to engage in arbitrage swaps that stabilize the prices of Terra stablecoins.

 - **Provide oversight and feedback on the correct deployment of community pool funds:** the Terra protocol includes a governance system for proposals to facilitate the adoption of its currencies.
 Validators are expected to hold budget executors to provide transparency and to use funds efficiently.